-Inversion of Control (IoC) Explained | How Spring implements and what roles it has in the Clean Architecture
+Inversion of Control (IoC) Explained | Spring and Clean Architecture

-Inversion of Control (IoC) Explained | How Spring implements and what roles it has in the Clean Architecture
+Inversion of Control (IoC) Explained | Spring and Clean Architecture

 Inversion of control is one of the most important concepts in object-oriented programming that forms the base of popular architectures like the onion, hexagonal and clean architectures.